liquinlab/elm-smile/docs/labconfig.md

-You will want to replace the values for the entires that contain the word `FIREBASE` with the corresponding values you obtained above when setting up your Firebase (you should have copied them down but it is possible to look them up again on your Firebase project page).
+You will want to replace the values for the entires that contain the word `FIREBASE` with the corresponding values you obtained above when setting up your Firebase (you should have copied them down, but it is possible to look them up again on your Firebase project page).
 The `VITE_GOOGLE_ANALYTICS` field can be empty or you can add a Google analytics ID.
 The `VITE_BUG_REPORTS` is an unimplemented feature currently and can be ignored.